datuarellano/wonderpole_ensemble/README.md

 ## License
 The Wonderpole Ensemble is published under the [MIT License](https://github.com/datuarellano/wonderpole_ensemble/blob/master/LICENSE).
 ## Credits
-Concept: Datu Arellano and Malek Lopez
+Concept: Datu Arellano and Malek Lopez <br>

-Design, build, programming, workshops: Datu Arellano
+Design, build, programming, workshops: Datu Arellano <br>
+Manila, Philippines

+## Acknowledgements

+Heartfelt gratitude to the following people and institutions who have contributed, in one way or another, to the evolution of the Wonderpole Project:

+(In no particular order) Malek Lopez, Dayang Yraola, Erwin Romulo, Create PH, Paschal Berry, Art Gallery of New South Wales, Donna Cher dela Cruz, Diego Arellano, Damian Arellano, Delfin Arellano.